DEV Community

 Step by Step Improvement

-Start with an naive implementation
+Start with a naive implementation

 My first release implemented the RaBitQ algorithm based on an algebra library called nalgebra.
 The main reason is that I need to use the QR decomposition to obtain the orthogonal matrix, which is the key step in the RaBitQ algorithm.
 Also, a mature linear algebra library provides many useful functions for manipulating the matrix and vectors, making it easier for me to implement the algorithm.
-Imagine that implementing an algorithm involving matrix multiplication, projection and decomposition in Python without numpy, it's a nightmare.
+Imagine implementing an algorithm involving matrix multiplication, projection and decomposition in Python without numpy, it's a nightmare.

 I thought that the performance should be good since nalgebra is optimized for such kind of scenarios.
-But the benchmark shows that is much slower than I expected.
+But the benchmark shows that it is much slower than I expected.
 I guess reimplementing it in numpy would be much faster :(

 According to the profiling, there are lots of f32::clone() calls.
 It takes about 33% of the total time, or 44% if you focus on the query_one function.
 This reminds me that I can preallocate the memory for some vectors and reuse it in the iteration, a very common trick.
 So instead of using (x - y).norm_squared(), I need to pre-declare another vector that stores the result of (x - y), which ends up being x.sub_to(y, &mut z); z.norm_squared().
 See the commit 23f9aff.